argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 Here's an example service account configurations for `argocd-application-controller`, `argocd-applicationset-controller`, and `argocd-server`.

 !!! warning
-Once the annotations have been set on the service accounts, the application controllers and server pods need to be restarted.
+Once the annotations has been set on the service accounts, the application controller and server pods need to be restarted.

 ```yaml
 apiVersion: v1